 This takes up the most space and weight.
 The absolute minimum is two of everything so you can be washing one while wearing one.
 We’re not that strict.

-- If it’s not visibly dirty and it doesn’t stink it’s clean and you can keep wearing it.
+- If it’s not visibly dirty and it doesn’t stink it’s clean.
 Saves on laundry.

-- Choose quick-drying synthetics or merino wool over cotton or linen.
-You’re going to be doing laundry and cotton takes too long to dry.
+- We choose quick-drying synthetics or merino wool over cotton or linen, which take too long to dry.
 Merino wool is naturally antimicrobial and doesn’t retain odors so it doesn’t need to be washed as often.
 It will also keep you warm even when wet.

-- Plan around separates not outfits.
+- We plan around separates not outfits.
 My goal is to be able to pull out any top and bottom and wear them together.

 - Look for multipurpose items.
 Zip-off pants are just one example.
 Others include a sarong or turkish towel that can also be worn as a wrap or scarf, or for cooler weather a pashmina.